 - RPAH Allergy Unit Clinic that works with patients in Australia.
 Provides books and lists for salicylate sensitivity

 - Food Intolerance Network: Sue Dengate’s website covering sensitivities on many food chemicals including amines, salicylates, glutamates, sulphites, and colors/additives.
 In Australia.

 - Here is a step-by-step guide on how to eat FailSafe: https://www.fedup.com.au/factsheets/support-factsheets/how-to-start-failsafe-eating *This is broader than just salicylates

-- MyFailSafeLife Emily posts recipes both on her website, https://www.myfailsafelife.com/ and more often on Instagram https://www.instagram.com/myfailsafelife.
-Features recipes and tips for low-chemical eating including eating low-sal, low-amine, low-glutamate, and gluten- and dairy-free.
+- MyFailSafeLife Emily posted recipes on her website, https://www.myfailsafelife.com, featuring recipes and tips for low-chemical eating including eating low-sal, low-amine, low-glutamate, gluten- and dairy-free (no longer active).

 - Eczema Life was created to help people with skin rashes including eczema, dermatitis, psoriasis, rosacea and TSW/red skin syndrome.

 - Skin Friend was created by Eczema Life, provides supplements for people people who suffer from food intolerances and have skin rashes.